joeatbayes/embedded-rust-examples/ex-gpio-change-pin-direction-var-cap-read-1-pin/readme.md

 ### Fluid Level Sensing in Embedded Rust on ESP32 CPU by measuring change in Capacitance
 For testing the electrode will be a two foil strips afixed to the outside of a water bottle.
 The Capacitance is varied by filling the bottle with various amounts of water.
-One strip oscilates from VCC to 0.7V while the other on the opposite side of bottle is connected to ground.
+One strip oscilates from VCC down to 0.7V while the other on the opposite side of bottle is connected to ground.
 This forms a capacitor with air as the dielectric when empty and water as the dielectric as water is added.
 As more water is added capacitance of the circuit increases.

 ### Human Proximity Sensing.
 This method can also be used to sense human touch.
 With a large enough sensor, As shown below it can detect changes in human proximity as a person moves closer to or further from the sensor.
 With a larger sensor it could easily detects a human moving closer or away within a 1 meter range.